Treatment Option Overview

 - Children who have CNS embryonal tumors should have their treatment planned by a team of health care providers who are experts in treating brain tumors in children.

-- Childhood brain tumors may cause signs or symptoms that begin before diagnosis and continue for months or years.
+- Childhood brain tumors may cause signs or symptoms that begin before the cancer is diagnosed and continue for months or years.

 - Some cancer treatments cause side effects months or years after treatment has ended.